Bicategories in Univalent Foundations: Univalent Bicategories

 \end{example} \begin{example}[\coqident{Bicategories.Core.Univalence}{left_adjequiv_invertible_2cell}] Let $\B$ be a bicategory, $f,g : \B_1(a,b)$ and $\theta : \invtwocell(f,g)$.
 If $f$ is an adjoint equivalence, then $g$ is an adjoint equivalence as well.
 While this result generally holds in any bicategory $\B$, it is particularly simple to prove when $\B$ is locally univalent.
-Applying Proposition \ref{prop:J_local}, we are left to prove the statement with $\theta$ as the identity 2-cell.
-In that $f$ and $g$ are definitionally equal, and the statement of the proposition is vacuously true. \end{example} \begin{example}[\coqident{Bicategories.PseudoFunctors.PseudoFunctor}{psfunctor_preserves_adjequiv}] Every pseudofunctor $F : \pseudoF{\B}{\C}$ preserves adjoint equivalences, that is, if $f : a \adjequiv b$ in $\B$, then $F_1(f) : F_0(a) \adjequiv F_0(b)$ in $\C$.
-A proof of this fact is particularly simple when $\B$ is globally univalent and $\C$ is locally univalent.
-In fact, applying Proposition \ref{prop:J_global} on $f$, we are left to prove that $F_1(\id_1(a))$ is an adjoint equivalence.
-Since $F$ is a pseudofunctor, there exists an invertible 2-cell $\identitor{F}(a) : \id_1(F_0(a)) \twocell F_1(\id_1(a))$.
-Therefore, by Example \ref{ex:adjequiv_invtwocell} and the fact that $\id_1(F_0(a))$ is an adjoint equivalence, we conclude that $F_1(\id_1(a))$ is an adjoint equivalence as well. \end{example}
+Applying \Cref{prop:J_local}, we are left to prove the statement with $\theta$ as the identity 2-cell.
+In that statement, $f$ and $g$ are definitionally equal, and hence the statement is trivially true. \end{example} \begin{proposition} Every pseudofunctor $F : \pseudoF{\B}{\C}$ preserves adjoint equivalences, that is, if $f : a \adjequiv b$ in $\B$, then $F_1(f) : F_0(a) \adjequiv F_0(b)$ in $\C$. \end{proposition} \begin{proof} Lengthy but straightforward. \end{proof} If $\B$ is globally univalent and $\C$ is locally univalent, the above statement can be proved very easily. \begin{proposition}[\coqident{Bicategories.PseudoFunctors.PseudoFunctor}{psfunctor_preserves_adjequiv}] If $\B$ is globally univalent and $\C$ is locally univalent, then every pseudofunctor $F : \pseudoF{\B}{\C}$ preserves adjoint equivalences. \end{proposition} \begin{proof} Applying \Cref{prop:J_global} on $f$, we are left to prove that $F_1(\id_1(a))$ is an adjoint equivalence.
+Since $F$ is a pseudofunctor, there exists an invertible 2-cell $\identitor{F}(a) : \id_1(F_0(a)) \mytwocell F_1(\id_1(a))$.
+Therefore, by \Cref{ex:adjequiv_invtwocell} and the fact that $\id_1(F_0(a))$ is an adjoint equivalence, we conclude that $F_1(\id_1(a))$ is an adjoint equivalence as well. \end{proof}

-Another immediate consequence is that biinitiality structures are unique up to identity in locally univalent bicategories.
-In addition, bicategorical limits and colimits in a univalent bicategory are unique up to identity.
-We exemplify the latter result for biinitial objects.
+Another consequence is that biequivalences between univalent bicategories gives rise to equivalences on the level of objects.

+\begin{proposition}[\coqident{Bicategories.PseudoFunctors.Biequivalence}{biequivalence_to_object_equivalence}] Given univalent bicategories $\B$ and $\C$, and a biequivalence $F$ from $\B$ to $\C$, then we get an equivalence of types $F_0 : \B_0 \simeq \C_0$. \end{proposition}

+While right adjoints are only unique up to isomorphism in general, they are unique up to identity if the bicategory is locally univalent: \begin{proposition}[\coqident{Bicategories.Core.AdjointUnique}{isaprop_left_adjoint_equivalence}] Let $\B$ be locally univalent.
+Then having an adjoint equivalence structure on a 1-cell in $\B$ is a proposition. \end{proposition} As a consequence of this proposition we get the following: \begin{theorem} In a univalent bicategory $\B$, \begin{itemize} \item (\coqident{Bicategories.Core.AdjointUnique}{univalent_bicategory_0_cell_hlevel_4}) the type $\B_0$ of 0-cells is a 2-type. \item (\coqident{Bicategories.Core.Univalence}{univalent_bicategory_1_cell_hlevel_3}) for any two objects $a, b : \B_0$, the type $a \onecell b$ of 1-cells from $a$ to $b$ is a 1-type. \end{itemize} \end{theorem}